GlobalWebIndex/challenge-labels-js/README.md

 ## Introduction

 There are 3 revisions of taxonomies.
-You'll find all necessary data inside [/data/](/data) folder.
+You'll find all necessary data inside [/data](data) folder.
 Data are in plain `text` format which represents human readable form of taxonomies.
-Your job is to visualize differences between 2 revisions specified by user and build interactive browser.
+Your job is to **visualize differences between 2 revisions specified by user** and **build diff browser** as a single-page application.
+You can use one of the screenshots in [/media](media) folder as an inspiration for UI or come with any own layout.
+There are basically 3 **diff types**: unified, split and fluid view.
+Choose one type for your implementation.
+Your solution should be fast enough even when comparing larger files (1k lines).

+**Optional task**: You can implement additional diff type and improve your diff browser solution with `view` selector that allows user to switch between different diff types.

 ## General Acceptance Criteria

 - Implementation must be done in `React`.
 - You can use any 3rd library & framework you want to.
 - No dynamic server render is allowed.
 All functionality must be done on client.
-- You can use [screenshots](media/) in folder `media` as inspiration for UI or come with any own layout if it's satisfying requirements.
 - All naming including comments and additional documentation must be in English language.
 - Final result must be in form of full git repository with your own implementation.
+- Your solution should be dockerized application with informations how to run it.
 - There are **no time restrictions** for completing this challenge.
 - **In case you want to apply for the job but have no time finishing anytime soon let us know you're interested anyway.** (We are people too)